Goldman sees $1 trillion lift in 2015 via U.S. stock buybacks, dividends

-NEW YORK (Reuters) - Investors will rake in more than $1 trillion in 2015 as U.S. companies increase stock buybacks and boost dividends, Goldman Sachs Group Inc said, with benefits coming soon as many S&P 500 companies exit a blackout period for repurchases next week.
+NEW YORK, April 27 (Reuters) - Investors will rake in more than $1 trillion in 2015 as U.S. companies increase stock buybacks and boost dividends, Goldman Sachs Group Inc said, with benefits coming soon as many S&P 500 companies exit a blackout period for repurchases next week.

 The firm forecasts an 18 percent jump in buybacks and 7 percent climb in dividends for the year.